Tamil Asylum Seeker Family Start Their Journey Home To Biloela

 They were granted temporary visas before settling in Biloela in central Queensland, where they created a home with their Australian born daughters, Kopika and Tharnicaa, before being uprooted and sent into detention.

-The family's long-awaited to return to their home in the regional Queensland town of Biloela was announced following Labor's Federal Election win.
+The families long-awaited to return to their home in the regional Queensland town of Biloela was announced following Labor's Federal Election win.

 The Murugappan's were well regarded in the close-knit town of Biloela, with friends and community leaders fighting for their return since they were taken away in an early morning raid by the Australian Border Force in 2019.